About

 Before coming to Rutgers, I received an MS in Aerospace Engineering from New Mexico State University in 2015.

-Prior to graduate studies, I spent wonderful years at BITS-Pilani in India, where I double-majored in Electronics & Instrumentation Engineering and Economics.
+Prior to graduate studies, I spent some memorable years at BITS Pilani in India, where I double-majored in Electronics & Instrumentation Engineering and Economics.

 Research

-My current work focuses on perception, planning, and control for robotics, especially human-robot collaboration and multi-robot systems.
+I work on autonomy for aerospace and robotic systems, with expertise in guidance, navigation, and control; motion planning; nonlinear and optimal control; trajectory optimization; and model predictive control for complex, safety-critical systems.
+My current work focuses on perception, planning, and control for ground, aerial, and space robotics, especially autonomous space systems, human-robot collaboration and multi-robot systems in the field.
 During my Ph.D., I developed convex-optimization-based methods for trajectory planning and control, applied to space robotics and autonomous aircraft carrier landing.

 Research Highlights

-Enabling task and sub-task decomposition based on application needs where robot motion can/cannot be replanned on the fly.
-In combination with a hybrid motion planner that uses dynamic roadmaps for global path planning and QP-based trajectory optimizer for local planning.
+Task/sub-task decomposition based on application needs, paired with a hybrid motion planner using dynamic roadmaps for global planning and a QP-based trajectory optimizer for local planning.

-Disturbance observer design for polynomial systems with potentially mismatched uncertainties posed as a Polynomial Matrix Inequality (PMI).
-PMI's can be converted to sum-of-squares problems and solved efficiently using SDP solvers.
-Applied to nonlinear relative spacecraft attitude tracking problem with disturbance torques on both the chaser and uncooperative tumbling target spacecraft (Misra & Bai, JGCD 2020).
+Disturbance observer design for polynomial systems with potentially mismatched uncertainties posed as a polynomial matrix inequality (PMI).
+PMIs can be converted to sum-of-squares programs and solved efficiently via SDP solvers.
+Applied to nonlinear relative spacecraft attitude tracking with disturbance torques on both the chaser and an uncooperative tumbling target spacecraft (Misra & Bai, JGCD 2020).

-Modeling non-convex inequality constraints in optimal control using Difference of Convex Functions (DC) decomposition, where the decomposition is posed as a sum-of-squares optimization.
-Applied to Clohessy-Hill-Wiltshire (CHW)-based guidance with non-convex path constraints with anytime feasibility under mild conditions (Misra and Bai, AIAA Scitech 2020).
+Non-convex inequality constraints are modeled using difference-of-convex (DC) decomposition, where the decomposition is posed as a sum-of-squares optimization.
+Applied to Clohessy–Hill–Wiltshire (CHW)-based guidance with non-convex path constraints and anytime feasibility under mild conditions (Misra & Bai, AIAA SciTech 2020).

-Output-feedback stochastic MPC attenuates carrier airwake and turbulence, achieving tight glideslope tracking in Monte Carlo trials (Misra and Bai, JGCD 2019).
+Output-feedback stochastic MPC attenuates carrier airwake and turbulence, achieving tight glideslope tracking in Monte Carlo trials (Misra & Bai, JGCD 2019).

-A polynomial optimization-based MPC approach for spacecraft stationkeeping near Lagrange points using polynomial approximation of circular restricted three body problem dynamics (Misra, Peng & Bai, AIAA Scitech 2018).
+Polynomial-optimization-based MPC for spacecraft stationkeeping near Lagrange points using polynomial approximation of circular restricted three-body problem dynamics (Misra, Peng & Bai, AIAA SciTech 2018).

 Task-constrained trajectory planning cast as a convex QP, enabling rapid trajectory generation for a 10-DOF free-floating arm (Misra & Bai, JGCD 2017).